UniBwTAS/ccma/README.md

 The implementation offers a user-friendly experience (see minimal working examle), making it remarkably easy to apply filtering to given points represented as a numpy array.
-Users can effortlessly choose from different kernels, including truncated normal, uniform, or the sophisticated Pascal triangle kernel (default).
+Users can effortlessly choose from different kernels, including truncated normal, hanning, uniform, or the sophisticated Pascal's triangle kernel (default).

 Furthermore, the implementation provides different boundary behaviors—padding, wrapping, decreasing filtering width, or using no boundary strategy at all.